rajatmishra11/2000320120133/README.md

 React Form->
 1. Defaut behavior of HTML form is browsing to a new page on submit -> direct form didn't (edit the value of input field) because in react value is treated as props(read-only behavior).
+    Note: e.preventDefault() : used to prevent new page from being loaded.

 2. Other one when -Manupalation of form data requires JS function there is a standard way to achieve this with a technique called "controlled Components".